samdze/godot-gameshell/README.md

         ... # Repeat for each action you want to remap.
     ```

+5. Export your project.

+    Select the GameShell preset and click on `Export Project`, make sure to disable the `Export With Debug` option.

-5. Add the game into your GameShell.
-Coming soon.
+6. Add the game into your GameShell.

+    There are a few ways you can do this.
+    The simpler one is to connect to your GameShell's file system through network share, the needed ips are listed in **Tiny Cloud** under "For Windows network".

+    Your OS should be capable of mapping a network drive using those ips.
+Choose the one for games (`~/games/`).
+    Add your game (executable + .pck files) inside a new `GameName` folder.

+    Alternatively you can transfer your files with SCP using the command line.

+    The game needs to have execute permission, SSH into your GameShell:
+    ```
+    cd ~/games/GameName/
+    sudo chmod +x *
+    ```
+    From the GameShell, you can then open the Bean file browser, navigate to `/home/cpi/games/GameName`, highlight the game executable, press MENU and choose `Execute`.
+That's it!
+7. Add a launcher entry.

+    It is generally preferable to have a shortcut to your game directly in the launcher.
+    To do that, SSH into your GameShell and create a new script file inside the `~/apps/Menu/GameShell` directory.
+    ```
+    cd ~/apps/Menu/GameShell
+    nano GameName.sh
+    ```
+    The contents of this file should be:
+    ```
+    #!/bin/bash
+    ~/games/GameName/ExecutableName
+    ```
+    Add execute permission:
+    ```
+    sudo chmod +x GameName.sh
+    ```
+    The GameShell launcher uses the directory structure and the executable scripts inside `~/apps/Menu/GameShell` to generate its entries each time the launcher is reloaded, so feel free to add your entries wherever you like.

+    Reload the UI or reboot your GameShell and you should be good to go!

+8. Set a custom icon for your launcher entry.

+    To assign a custom icon to your game, by default you'll have to add a new image file in the directory structure under `~/launcher/skin/default/Menu/GameShell`, in the same location and using the same name of the script you created earlier.

+    In case you changed your default launcher, the same procedure should apply changing the base directory to the appropriate one.

 ## Compile Godot 3.2.3 manually

-0. Make sure you have installed Clockwork OS v0.5 and have at least 5 or 6 GB of free space on the sd.
+0. Make sure you have Clockwork OS v0.5 installed and have at least 5 or 6 GB of free space on the sd.

 1. SSH into your GameShell, the launcher app **Tiny Cloud** shows the ip address and the default password you have to type in order to get access.